 The meditation group is fortunate to currently have Reverend Vivian Gruenenfelder with us as a Resident Monk and Senior Teacher of Buddhism.
 Offerings to support her basic needs, including medical, clothing, food and travel can be made either to the meditation group or directly to Still Flowing Water Hermitage at P.O.
 Box 1374, Meadow Vista, CA 95722.
 A list of Reverend Vivian’s current needs is below.
 Offerings of your skills and assistance are also extremely helpful, as are offerings of meals, food for her pantry and basic necessities.
 Whether a piece of fruit, a sack of potatoes or an entire meal, food offerings are wonderful expressions of dana.

 CURRENT LIST FOR REVEREND VIVIAN

-Reverend Vivian can use the following food items: decaf coffee, toilet paper, black pepper, olive oil, firm tofu, cream of wheat or cream of rice (breakfast porridge), salad dressing, dried cranberries, polenta (the dry variety), crunchy peanut butter, soy or almond milk, brown rice cakes and/or other whole grain crackers, parmesan cheese, balsamic vinegar, dish soap (fragrance free), laundry soap (fragrance free), and the occasional surprise (you can use your imagination).
+Reverend Vivian can use the following food items: decaf coffee, toilet paper, black pepper, olive oil, firm tofu, cream of wheat or cream of rice (breakfast porridge), salad dressing, dried cranberries, polenta (the dry variety), crunchy peanut butter, brown rice cakes and/or other whole grain crackers, laundry soap (fragrance free), and the occasional surprise (you can use your imagination).
 Fresh fruit and vegetables are always welcome.

 Please make arrangements with Reverend Vivian to drop donations by the cottage in Meadow Vista.